Used Car: 2009 Dodge Journey Review

 The 2009 Dodge Journey is ranked:

 The 2009 Journey was Dodge’s first attempt at a crossover, and when it was new, test drivers said Dodge got a few things right.
 They thought the SUV’s interior was roomy and pleasant, with lots of family-friendly features.
 They also praised the base four-cylinder engine for getting good gas mileage.
 However, the available V6 engine has a big appetite at the pump, and all-wheel drive isn’t available with the base engine.
 Additionally, the available third-row seats aren’t very comfortable.
 Reviewers also wrote that the Journey’s interior felt cheap and low-quality when compared with most other 2009 compact SUVs.
-Overall, the Journey isn’t a bad crossover for families, but rivals offer higher reliability scores and better performance, along with better fuel economy.
+Overall, the Journey isn’t a bad crossover for families, but rivals offer better performance.

 The base Dodge Journey comes with a 2.4-liter four-cylinder engine and front-wheel drive, but was available with a more-powerful 3.5-liter V6 paired with either front- or all-wheel drive.
 The base Journey SE is fairly well-equipped, with seating for five, a tilt and telescoping steering wheel and a six-speaker, six-disc CD audio system with an auxiliary input jack.
 Higher SXT and R/T trims offer an available third row, and can come with more upscale features like a six-way power-adjustable driver’s seat, dual-zone automatic climate control, leather-trimmed seats and a universal garage door opener.